NewEnglandTravelPlanner.com Logo

 Pilgrim Progress

-At 5 pm on Fridays in August, a group of Plymouth citizens dressed as Pilgrims honor the memory of their ancestors by re-creating the procession to church.
+Late on Friday afternoons in August, and on Thanksgiving Day, a group of Plymouth citizens dressed as Pilgrims honor the memory of their ancestors by re-creating the procession to church.
 The number of persons, their sexes, and ages have been matched to the small group of Pilgrims who survived the first winter in the New World.
 When you see the procession, you may be amazed at the small size of the group that started it all.

 Plymouth Rock